renesas-rz/rz_gstreamer_sample_code/15_gst-multipledisplays1/README.md

     return -1;
 }
 ```
-This application accepts a command-line argument which points to an H.264 file.
+This application accepts a command-line argument which points to a H.264 file.

 #### Create elements
 ```c